 Do you want experienced septic repair in Lacey WA?

 When you aren’t connected to the city water system, it might seem like you have to handle everything on your own.
 While this can give you many freedoms—including the lack of a water bill—it can also be a problem once something goes wrong.
-Many private properties use a septic system to treat wastewater that is composed of a septic pump and a drainfield.
+Many private properties use a septic system to treat wastewater that is composed of a septic tank and a drainfield.
 And if any part of this system becomes compromised or stops working, it can cause significant problems throughout your property.

 But if this happens, you don’t have to go it alone.
 John’s Plumbing & Pumps, Inc has experienced plumbers who do septic repair in Lacey WA and can work on any part of your system that isn’t functioning as it should.